iAmCodeHead/Nodejs-Production-backend-worksample/README.md

 When running in development mode, the error response also contains the error stack.

-The app has a utility ApiError class to which you can attach a response code and a message, and then throw it from anywhere (catchAsync will catch it).
+The app has a utility ApiError class to which you can attach a response code and a message, and then throw it.

 For example, if you are trying to get a user from the DB who is not found, and you want to send a 404 error, the code should look something like: